wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 - `pa_signature_type` - The signature type.
 - `pa_version` - Algorithm version.

-You should validate them, just to make sure they contain structurally correct values.
+You should validate them just to make sure they contain structurally correct values.
 We use a `PowerAuthSignatureHttpHeaderValidator` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/validator/PowerAuthSignatureHttpHeaderValidator.java#docucheck-keep-link)) for that.
-The validation logic is longer (not suitable for copy pasting here) but very straight-forward.
+The validation logic is longer (not suitable for copy pasting here) but very straightforward.

 Again, if parsing of the HTTP header fails, or the header does not contain some of the required values, or the header value validation fails, you should stop the processing and return `HTTP 401`.